sandeep983/gui-calculator/README.md

 # Calculator

-About
+About:

     Gui calculator using Python

-Requirements
+Requirements:

     Python3

-How to use it?
+How to use?

    Open CMD/Powershell/Terminal and run Calculator.py (i.e. python Calculator.py)